Vietnam.vn - Nền tảng quảng bá Việt Nam

 Meanwhile, Mr. Adith Chairattananon, Secretary General of the Association of Thai Tour Operators, said that foreign tourists traveling in groups do not seem to be too worried about safety issues if they follow the flight schedules at Thailand's main airports.

-“But tourists who have not yet booked a trip to Thailand may decide to put their travel plans on hold,” said Mr. Adith.
+“But tourists who have not yet booked a trip to Thailand may decide to postpone their travel plans,” Mr. Adith said.
 “The impact could be felt in the next two weeks.”

 Meanwhile, Thai authorities have reassured foreign tourists.
 Tourism and Sports Minister Sorawong Thienthong said on Saturday that the country is safe for tourists, adding that the Thai government has ordered safety checks at major hotels and tourist attractions.